2007-08: Entering his first year in the OHL, Jesse Blacker only appeared in 17 games this season, registering four assists.

 2011-12: Blacker showed promise as a physical defender capable of providing some offensive support playing for Toronto's AHL affiliate Marlies in his first pro season.
 While neck and "upper body" injuries forced him to miss 18 regular season games, and he suffered a season-ending shoulder injury in the Marlies' second round playoff series, Blacker proved capable of competing at the pro level.
 He scored 1 goal and was second amongst Marlies defensemen with 15 assists in 58 games.
 He was third on the Marlies with 73 penalty minutes and was plus-eight.
 In six playoff games he had 1 assist and was minus-one with 4 penalty minutes.

-Blacker will play for the Toronto Marlies in the 2012-13 season.
+Blacker will play for the Ducks AHL affiliate in 2013-14.